 Price $2850 plus postage

-Manufactured at the Imperial Arsenal Erfurt - 1918.
-Originally Kar98.
+This Rifle was manufactured at the Imperial Arsenal Erfurt - 1918.

 Price $2850 plus postage